Total TimePrep: 25 min. Bake: 10 min. + cooling

-- Place raisins in a small bowl; cover with boiling water.
+- Preheat oven to 375°.
+Cover raisins with boiling water.
 Let stand for 5 minutes; drain and set aside.

-- In a large bowl, combine the flour, brown sugar, baking powder, ginger, cinnamon and salt.
-Combine the molasses, butter, egg white and vanilla; stir into dry ingredients just until moistened.
-Fold in walnuts and raisins.
+- Whisk together next six ingredients.
+In another bowl, combine molasses, butter, egg white and vanilla; stir into dry ingredients just until moistened.
+Fold in walnuts and raisins (batter will be wet).

-- Divide batter in half; shape each half into a 12-in. x 2-in. rectangle 2 in. apart on an ungreased baking sheet.
-Bake at 375° for 10-15 minutes or until edges are lightly browned and edges are set.
+- Divide batter in half; spread each half (wetting hands, if necessary) into a 12x2-in. rectangle 2 in. apart on a parchment paper-lined baking sheet.
+Bake until edges are lightly browned and set, 10-15 minutes.

-- Transfer to a cutting board; cut with a serrated knife into 1-1/2-in. rectangles.
+- Transfer rectangles to a cutting board; with a serrated knife, cut diagonally into 1-1/2-in. bars.
 Remove to wire racks to cool.
 Store in an airtight container.
-Yield: 16 cookies.

 Nutrition Facts1 bar: 122 calories, 4g fat (2g saturated fat), 7mg cholesterol, 87mg sodium, 20g carbohydrate (12g sugars, 1g fiber), 2g protein.